ChiSym/GenSQL.structure-learning/README.md

 * Yarn

 #### Settings
-The following settings in `params.yaml` allow you to control the inferece process using the default backend, CGPM.
+The following settings in `params.yaml` allow you to control the inference process using the default backend, CGPM.

 - `sample_count` — This lets you set the number of CrossCat models to learn, which together will comprise the ensemble.
 - `cgpm > minutes` — The amount of time (minutes) to spend on inference.
 Use this setting or `cgpm > iterations` but not both.
-- `cgpm > iterations` — The number CGPM interations to spend on inference.
+- `cgpm > iterations` — The number CGPM iterations to spend on inference.
 Use this setting or `cgpm > minutes` but not both.

 #### Outputs